TULiberalArts/Chinese/pages/home.md

 feature: true
 feature-title: Study and Learn Chinese
 feature-body: >-
-  Since its inception, the Chinese Program has offered six semesters of language instruction in Mandarin (Putonghua)—China’s official language.
-Besides offering instruction in Mandarin,  the program also contributes courses on Chinese literature and film and language in society to the University’s General Education Program.
-In addition, it offers courses taught in English on  Chinese literature and film that contribute to the Asian Studies Program.
+  Since its inception, the Chinese program has offered six semesters of language instruction in Mandarin (Putonghua) — China’s official language.
+Besides offering instruction in Mandarin, we also contributes courses on Chinese literature and film and language in society to Temple’s General Education program.
+We also offer courses taught in English on Chinese literature and film that contribute to the Asian Studies program.
 feature-image: media/China.png
 published: true
 ---